American Immigration Council v. CBP

 Contact: Jay Diaz | ACLU-VT

 E.L.A. and O.L.C. v.
-United States of America, No. 2:20-cv-1524, (W.D.
+United States of America, No. 2:20-cv-1524 (W.D.
 Wash., filed Oct.
 10, 2020)

 On October 9, 2019, an asylum-seeking father, Mr. L.A., and his son, O.L., filed administrative claims for six million dollars in damages for the trauma they suffered when torn apart under the Trump administration’s family separation policy.
 The family endured nine months of forced separation in 2018 while the father was unlawfully deported to Guatemala, in spite of expressing a credible fear of persecution in that country.
 On October 15, 2020, after the government neglected to make a final disposition on the administrative claims, Mr. L.A. and his son filed a lawsuit in the Western District of Washington, having exhausted all possible administrative remedies.

 While in the custody of the Office of Refugee Resettlement (ORR), at a youth facility called Lincoln Hall in New York, then-17-year-old O.L. was medicated without his parent’s consent in order to “calm” him and dissuade thoughts of escaping from the facility.
 A Lincoln Hall staff member physically assaulted and insulted O.L.; rather than discipline the offending staff member, facility staff simply transferred O.L. to a different part of the facility.
-Additionally, Lincoln Hall was in an abusive and sexualized environment.
+Additionally, Lincoln Hall was an abusive and sexualized environment.
 On two separate occasions, staff completed an ORR Serious Incident Report or “Sexual Abuse SIR,” listing O.L. as a victim of sexualized staff actions.
 During one incident, a staff member showed O.L. and other children in the facility a pornographic video on his phone.
 In another incident, a staff member dropped a nude photo of herself in front of O.L.

 Both Mr. L.A. and his son endured dehumanizing conditions while being held in a hielera prior to and immediately after separation.
 Mr. L.A. reported freezing temperatures, very limited food, and limited access to drinking water other than from a bathroom sink.
 At one point, he was packed in a cell with fifteen other men, with no beds and a shared toilet without privacy.
 As the men were not permitted to shower or brush their teeth, the smell in the cell was horrible.
 Officers left bright fluorescent lights on at all times, conducted roll-calls even at nighttime, and provided only Mylar emergency blankets for sleeping; as a result, Mr. L.A. reports experiencing sleep deprivation.